 You can expect the proficiency exam sight-reading to be a short excerpt (approximately 12-16 measures), in a more contrapuntal/imitative texture that requires independence in both hands.
 (An example of something that would be too simple, and NOT up to proficiency exam standards, would be an excerpt that has a melody in the right hand with a simple blocked-chord accompaniment in the left hand.)

-Exercises of a comparable difficulty may be found in the harder exercises of Right@Sight Grade Three, composed by Thomas Johnson, rev. Caroline Evans, Edition Peters, EP 7541,
+- the harder exercises of Right@Sight Grade Three, composed by Thomas Johnson, rev. Caroline Evans, Edition Peters, EP 7541,

 ISMN M-57708-362-9